 WHO'S IN CHARGE AROUND HERE?

-Up until that point my main basic decision on weather a food was worth eating was solely left to my palette and my brain.
-My stomach and other organs whom have to process everything that goes into my mouth had absolutely no say in what I ate and very poor representation up in the brain.
-This 30 second experience in my mouth determined weather a food was good, average, bad, or mind blowing-ly phenomenal.
+Up until that point my main basic decision on whether a food was worth eating was solely left to my palate and my brain.
+My stomach and other organs whom have to process everything that goes into my mouth had absolutely no say in what I ate and had very poor representation up in the brain.
+This 30 second experience in my mouth determined whether a food was good, average, bad, or mind blowing-ly phenomenal.
 I was never concerned about what the effects of that food would be on my system or my long-term health.
 For most of us this decision making process is the only process we have.
 Most of us have ideas about what is healthy and what is not but rarely does that guide us to make better decisions.
 We like pleasure. its natural.
 Its a normal human drive.
 The only interruption in this process for me was getting better information.
-This is precisely what happened when I got McDougalled.
+This is precisely what happened when I attended the immersion.